Philipp-Eisermann/sevareparser/README.md

 > SevareParser and SevarePlotter use numpy and scipy, which can be installed using pip: sudo apt install python3-pip pip3 install -U numpy scipy

+* The software contained in this repo was designed and tested based on the version of sevarebench up to 2023/02.